weijiekoh/mixer/README.md

 # Minimal Ethereum Mixer

 This is the monorepo for all code and documentation for a noncustodial Ethereum mixer.

-A mixer moves Ether from one address to another in a way that nobody, except the sender, knows with full certainty the destination address.
-This mixer lets senders deposit fixed amounts of Ether into a contract, and when the pool is large enough, anonymously submit zero-knowledge proofs which show that the submitter had previously made a deposit, thus authorising the contract to release funds to the recipient.
+A mixer moves Ether from one address to another in a way that nobody except the sender can know for sure that these addresses are linked.
+This mixer lets a user deposit fixed amounts of Ether into a contract, and when the pool is large enough, anonymously submit zero-knowledge proofs which show that the submitter had previously made a deposit, thus authorising the contract to release funds to the recipient.

 As a transaction relayer pays the gas of this transaction, there is no certain on-chain connection between the sender and recipient.
 Although this relayer is centralised, the mixer is noncustodial and no third party can exit with users' funds.

 A technical specification of the mixer can be found [here](https://hackmd.io/qlKORn5MSOes1WtsEznu_g).